LLNL/Silo/docs/globals.md

   Arg name | Description
   :---|:---
-  `max_count` | Maximum number of warnings Silo will issue for any single API function.
+  `dbfile` | The file for which deprecation warning property should be set `max_count` | Maximum number of warnings Silo will issue for any single API function.

 * **Returned value:**